 Ditch the Beef, Keep the Burger.

 We get it – you came to the barbecue for a burger.
-Telling you to ditch the ultimate BBQ classic it altogether is just not going to work.
+Telling you to ditch the ultimate BBQ classic altogether is just not going to work.
 However, swapping out a fatty beef burger for a nice lean chicken breast or even something like halloumi will totally change how you approach your BBQ.
 They’re lower calorie, higher in protein, and most importantly – just as tasty.
 Don’t believe us?
 Try out the chicken burger pictured above – the recipe is here.

 Add Veggies Into The Mix

-Often maligned at barbecues as a bit of a side dish for any vegetarians that might accidentally find themselves at meaty festivities, vegetables can definitely be the stars of the show all on their own.
+Often maligned at barbecues as a bit of a side dish for any vegetarians that might accidentally find themselves at the meaty festivities, vegetables can definitely be the stars of the show all on their own.
 Whether skewered as part of a kebab, baked in some foil, or cooked straight on the grill, vegetables can be a versatile part of your BBQ spread.
 Onions, peppers, mushrooms, corn, aubergine, courgettes, and asparagus all make excellent additions to your barbecue.

 Add a Marinade